PKU-ML/GARC/README.md

 To avoid the outliers, we propose a generalized version of ACR as GACR.
 Correspondingly, ARC is extended to GARC.

-To calculate GACR and GARC with trained models, run ``evaluate_AGRC.py`` with following commands
+To calculate GACR and GARC with trained models, run ``evaluate_AGRC.py`` with the following commands

 ```
 ./GARC_test.sh